kukuu/integration/digital-twin.md

 npm install axios

 ```
-11. Create a service to fetch readings (src/services/api.ts):
+11. Create a service to fetch readings (src/services/api.ts) from the backend:

 ```